dragan-stepanovic/dragan-stepanovic.github.io/_posts/2021-11-09-being-specific.md

 title: One thing about being specific
 ---

-in the methods and messages is that it hugely reduces coupling and enables faster current and future changes.
+in the design of methods and messages is that it hugely reduces coupling and enables faster current and future changes.

 Example:
 Your service might receive 'CustomerAddressUpdated' message, but what you're really interested in is when the customer moved (and thus the address changed).